John Milton (1608-1674)

 – Fourteen lines

-– No spaces between ‘stanzas’
+– No spaces between parts (written as a single stanza)

-– Lines contain enjambment (see above for brief definition)
+– Lines contain enjambment

 Content

-– Occasional, political, and religious subjects
+– Occasional (celebrating an event), political, and religious subjects

 Meter